Change a Child’s Story.™

 How does CASA benefit the children?

-- A CASA volunteer has one case at a time and can offer concentrated attention to his or her particular child(ren).
+- A CASA volunteer has one case at a time and can dedicate complete attention to his or her particular child(ren).

 - A CASA can often bring a “common sense” point of view to the juvenile courts system and can offer an independent perspective to the case.

 - Studies have shown that a child with a CASA volunteer is more likely to receive services than a child without

 - Children with a CASA are more likely to find a safe, permanent home and are half as likely to re-enter foster care.